 - Sleep – Sleep is a key factor in managing inflammation because our circadian rhythms regulate both and thrive on consistency.
 Both too little and too much sleep can contribute to inflammation.

 - Toxins – Exposure to chemicals including food additives, pesticides, environmental pollution and phthalates or parabens in body care products are linked to oxidative stress and inflammation.

 Nutrients – Supplements can support you with therapeutic quantities of certain nutrients that can help to reduce inflammation.
-Particularly important in reducing inflammation are B vitamins, vitamin D, omega 3 and turmeric.
+Comprehensive testing through bloodwork or urine is the best way to learn what you actually need.
+Some common nutrient deficiencies I see in my practice that are important for reducing inflammation are B vitamins, vitamin D, and omegas.

 Since systemic inflammation can silently wreak havoc on the body, it’s possible that it is the driver causing your unwanted negative health symptoms.
-You can avoid much unwanted pain and suffering by educating yourself about how to recognize the body’s way of communicating inflammatory symptoms and learning how to integrate the needed changes to your diet and lifestyle to address it early.
+You can avoid much-unwanted pain and suffering by educating yourself about how to recognize the body’s way of communicating inflammatory symptoms, asking your practitioner about which functional test is the best for you, and learning how to integrate the needed changes to your diet, nutrient and lifestyle routines to address it early.